TehVenomm/LM_Transformers_BlockMerge/README.md

 To Do:
  - ✔ GUI fix; current User Interface lists layer sliders vertically in a window with no scrollbar, it will be changed to have multiple columns and scrollbars as          necessary.
- - Make LM_BlockMerge.py auto-copy the first selected model's special_tokens_map.json, tokenizer_config.json, vocab.json, and merges.txt into the merged model's folder    upon merge completion.
+ - ✔ Make LM_BlockMerge.py auto-copy the first selected model's special_tokens_map.json, tokenizer_config.json, vocab.json, and merges.txt into the merged model's        folder upon merge completion.
- - Research GPT-NeoX documentation for special considerations when handling GPT-NeoX layers, adjust GPT-NeoX implementation to support larger GPT-NeoX models.
+ - GPT-NeoX 20B merge needs to be tested; Pythia12b merge test was successful.
  - GUI Enhancement; looking into allowing manual entry for layer merge ratios for those who want precise numbers or don't prefer sliders.
  - GUI-less Mode; considering adding support for GUI-less mode for those in a commandline-only environment, ideally the script will open the selected model, generate a template text document with all available layers and let the params be modified in there and the script read/execute the text merge config.
 (This feature may not be implemented but will look into it.)